joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 2. Not only `string template` can be named `template`, reusable functions can be called `template` also.

-In order not to have doubts, I explain it specifically: The `template function` and `template tags` in `jsx-sfc` are reusable, their responsibilities are limited to returning `JSX.Element` type and support TS type safe, so I called them `template`.
-There are also other projects that use `template` as JSX related APIs(such as [monobase](https://github.com/framer/monobase#styled-components)).
+In order not to have doubts, I explain it specifically: The `template function` and `template tags` in `jsx-sfc` are reusable, their responsibilities are limited to returning `JSX.Element` type and support TS type safe.

+So the name `template` is just to conform to the SFCs model that has been widely recognized by people, and make it easier for people to remember that `template` is specially used to place tag syntax, and they can be reused.

 ### Why the component function be capitalized